luraproject/lura/README.md

 ### Practical Example

-Fred Calamari is a mobile developer that needs to construct a single front page that requires data from several calls to their backend services, e.g:
+A mobile developer needs to construct a single front page that requires data from 4 different calls to their backend services, e.g:

     1) api.store.server/products
     2) api.store.server/marketing-promos
     3) api.users.server/users/{id_user}
     4) api.users.server/shopping-cart/{id_user}

-The screen is very simple and _only_ needs to retrieve data from 4 different sources, wait for the round trip and then pick only a few fields of the response.
-Instead of thing these calls, the mobile could call a single endpoint to KrakenD:
+The screen is very simple and the mobile client _only_ needs to retrieve data from 4 different sources, wait for the round trip and then hand pick only a few fields from the response.

+What if the mobile could call a single endpoint?

     1) krakend.server/frontpage/{id_user}

+That's something KrakenD can do for you.
 And this is how it would look like:

 ![Gateway](docs/images/krakend-gateway.png)

-The difference in size in this example would be because KrakenD server would have removed unneeded attributes from the responses.
+KrakenD would merge all the data and return only the fields you need (the difference in size in the graph).

+Visit the [KrakenD website](http://www.krakend.io) for more information.

 ## What's in this repository?
 The source code on which the [KrakenD](http://www.krakend.io) service core is built on.
 It is designed to work with your own middleware and extend the functionality by using small, independent, reusable components following the Unix philosophy.

-**This repository is only for those who want to build from source a Krakend service** or for those who will reuse any of the components in another application.
+Use this repository if want to **build from source your API Gateway** or if you want to **reuse the components in another application**.

-If you just want to use the server, please [download the binary for your architecture](http://www.krakend.io/download).
+If you need the KrakenD API Gateway [download the binary for your architecture](http://www.krakend.io/download) or [build it yourself](https://github.com/devopsfaith/krakend-ce).

 ## Library Usage
-Krakend is presented as a **go library** that you can include in your own go application to build a powerful proxy or API gateway.
+KrakenD is presented as a **go library** that you can include in your own go application to build a powerful proxy or API gateway.
 In order to get you started several examples of implementations are included in the `examples` folder.

 Of course you will need [go installed](https://golang.org/doc/install) in your system to compile the code.

 There is a `Makefile` in every example that will download library dependencies and compile a binary for you to test.
 Just run:

     $ cd examples/gin